U.N. authorizes sanctions regime for Yemen, leaves blacklist blank

 “Those wishing to derail the political transition will face swift and firm consequences through the new sanctions committee,” Lyall Grant said.
 “The resolution is clear, and I quote, ‘the transition process requires turning the page from the presidency of Ali Abdullah Saleh’.”

-Yemen, a U.S. ally with a population of 25 million and one of the poorest Arab countries, is trying to end nearly three years of political unrest which began with mass protests against Saleh, who was president 33 years before stepping down in 2012.
+Yemen, a U.S. ally with a population of 25 million, is trying to end nearly three years of political unrest, which began with mass protests against Saleh, who was president 33 years before stepping down in 2012.

 The Security Council has previously expressed concern over reports of interference by Saleh and Al-Beidh.
 In November, Benomar accused members of Saleh’s circle of obstructing reconciliation talks In Yemen aimed at completing a power transfer deal that eased Saleh out of office.